 I am a biologist by training.
 My dissertation proposed the dynamic programming algorithm for predicting the secondary structure of single stranded RNA.
-To date, it is still the leading method for RNA folding.
-In 1999 my group proposed the landmark concept that all possible protein conformations pre-exist, and that evolution has exploited them for function.
+It is still the leading method for RNA folding to this date.
+In 1999 my group proposed the landmark concept that all possible protein conformations preexist, and that evolution has exploited them for function.
 At the time it was believed that a protein only has two conformations, 'open' and 'closed'.
 Our concept is significant since it explained that rather than the ligand 'inducing' a conformational change, the ligand can 'select' a preexisting conformation that fits it.
-This led us to the groundbreaking "conformational selection and population shift" idea (also published as of 1999) as an alternative to the "induced fit" text-book model to explain molecular recognition.
-More importantly, it offered that binding of the ligand will 'shift of the population' toward the bound conformation to maintain chemical equilibrium.
-Being a biologist, I conceived of the conformational ensemble in terms of function and suggested the transformational concept that the 'population shift' is the origin of the allosteric effect, and this is how allostery impacts function.
-I further proposed that the ability to perform function is determined by how populated a protein is in its active functional state, and that the propensities of the conformational ensembles determine not only the protein-but especially also the cell-function.
-Activation by oncogenic mutations mimic the mechanism of the wild-type protein.
-Data over three decades supported these transformative concepts.
+This led us to the groundbreaking "conformational selection and population shift" idea (also published as of 1999) as an alternative to the "induced fit" text-book model to explain the mechanism of molecular recognition.
+In turn, this implied that following binding of the ligand, there will be a 'shift of the population' toward the more stable bound conformation, that is, there will be a redistribution of the ensemble, to maintain its chemical equilibrium.
+My biological outlook viewed the free energy landscape in terms of function, making us suggest that this 'shift' is the origin of the allosteric effect, and that this is how allostery impacts function.
+This paradigm impacted the community's views.
+We suggested that allosteric mutations shift the ensemble in the same way.
+To date, molecular recognition, mutations, and allosteric pathways follow this paradigm.
+I further proposed that the ability to perform biological function is determined by how stable, or populated, a protein is in its active (ON) conformation.
+In line with this, we suggested that activation by oncogenic mutations mimic the activation mechanism of the wild-type protein.
+Data over two decades supported these fundamental concepts.
 We applied them to unravel the structural mechanisms of allosteric drug action and formulate determinants of agonist/antagonist drug design.
-Finally, we offered that signaling strength and duration determine cell fate, not the mutations that initiated it.
-We defined signaling strength in terms of the population of the active state.
+My group unraveled the detailed oncogenic activation of PI3K, B-Raf, and PTEN and the structural basis for oncogenic Ras signaling at the membrane, also confirmed by experiments, and recently neurodevelopmental disorders in the MAPK and PI3K/mTOR pathways.
 My pioneering pivotal concepts contributed to extraordinary advances in understanding the conformational behaviors of biological macromolecules, and their uncontrolled actions in disease.
-Recently I was recognized as a Pioneer in Molecular Biology for my contribution to the understanding of conformational ensembles in molecular recognition, allostery, and cell function.
 I have advised/co-advised tens of students and postdocs from computer science, engineering, physics, chemistry, genetics, and biology.